 While some credit bureaus have their distinct computations and algorithms for calculating your credit score, your financial decisions and your financial stability are still primarily influencing the result of those algorithms.

 There are numerous techniques you can follow to improve your personal and business credit score.
 Since we know that your business is a separate legal entity, it will surely have a different credit rating to yours.
-Your credit score will be influenced by the purchase and financial decisions you make for yourself, but your business’s credit rating will be influenced by the loans and the repayment schedules you follow for your business.
+Your credit score will be influenced by the purchase and financial decisions you make for yourself, but your business’s credit rating will be influenced by the funding and the repayment schedules you follow for your business.

-Only if your credit score is good would you be able to qualify for loans and then get a decent rate for repayment on them.
-The rate matters as it helps determine the interest you will have to pay back on the loan you borrow from the bank.
+Only if your credit score is good would you be able to qualify for funding and then get a decent rate for repayment on them.
+The rate matters as it helps determine the interest you will have to pay back on the funding you borrow from the bank.
 You shouldn’t neglect the importance of your business credit score as the liquidity of your business will at some point of time be heavily dependent on external help.

 How Are Credit Scores Calculated?

 Equifax, Experian, and TransUnion happen to be the three major credit bureaus located in the United States.
 All three of these bureaus, rank your credit score in a tally that ranges from 300 points to 850 points.
-If you are looking for a loan option for your business, the lenders would preferably want a credit rating that is upwards of 670 points.
+If you are looking for funding option for your business, the funders would preferably want a credit rating that is upwards of 670 points.
 There is no reason as to why the barrier is placed at 670 points, but we do know that most businesses consider anything more than that a good score.

 Each of the business credit bureaus we have mentioned above, rely on different models when it comes to computing credit scores.
-Creditors and lenders can go to a credit bureau of their choice.
+Creditors and funders can go to a credit bureau of their choice.
 This does suggest that you can score differently on all three of these credit bureaus.
 The credit score you have for Equifax can be different than the credit score you have at Experian, suggesting that all of these credit bureaus have different reporting patterns in place.

 While there might be some diversity, experts believe that your scores would be within the same range for all of the credit bureaus.
 There’s also a set gold standard as to what credit bureaus follow or consider for deciding the credit rating.